Daventry Woman

 What we know

 She had black hair which had a gingery tint, was braided at the back and was greying at the front.
 She had a prominent mole on the right side of her face between her nose and lip.
-Her clothing was expensive, a predominantly orange-coloured floral designer blouse by Tom Bowker which cost £500 new, and a pink and black layered skirt from another high-end brand.
+Her clothing was expensive, a predominantly orange-coloured floral designer blouse by Tom Bowker which cost £500 new, and a pink and black layered skirt which was branded as ‘Viva You USA / Act / F1’.

-A rugby-style shirt was also found near her but it is not clear whether this was left there at a different time.
-She was wearing only one shoe.
+A rugby-style shirt was also found near her but she was not wearing it.
+It is therefore not clear whether this was left there at a different time.
+She was wearing only one shoe, which was the brand ‘Atmosphere’, thought to be related to Primark.
 The cause of death was later established as a heart attack.

-Post-mortem tests have established that the woman probably came from Jamaica and may have had links to the St Catherine’s area.
+Post-mortem tests have established that the woman probably came from Jamaica and may have had links to the St Catherine area.

 Orange-coloured floral blouse